laarkell/dig333-devlog/week-06.md

 #### 6.14.
 Removing Entries from a Dictionary
 - phone_numbers.pop('Jane')
 #### 6.15.
 Iterating Over Dictionaries
-- “for name in phone_numbers:
+- for name in phone_numbers:
 - print(name)